Benchmarking Analytical Query Processing in Intel SGXv2: Introduction

-\paragraph{The need for a performance study of SGXv2.} While SGXv2 promises many benefits over SGXv1, the impact of integrating SGXv2 in the design of secure DBMS is not yet well understood.
-Hence, in this paper, we provide the first in-depth study of running query execution operators in SGXv2.
-In particular, we believe that previous design principles to improve performance in SGXv1 by targeting the limited EPC memory as the main bottleneck are not adequate anymore.
-Instead, we speculate that state-of-the-art data processing algorithms that target modern server-grade hardware and include optimizations like cache-friendliness are a better starting point.
-To validate this hypothesis, we conducted a first experiment with SGXv2 hardware that compares an SGXv1-optimized join to a cache-optimized radix join (both executed in SGXv2 hardware).
-The results in \cref{fig:intro_plot} illustrate that the SGXv1-optimized join (blue bar) only achieves a much lower performance compared to the radix join (orange bar).
-However, it also becomes clear that the radix join inside the enclave still does not achieve the performance of a radix join outside the enclave (red bar).
-This performance gap results from the characteristics of SGXv2, which we uncover in our study and are rooted in different micro-architectural behaviors of running code inside and outside an SGXv2 enclave.
+In this initial experiment, we compare a join designed for SGXv1 \cite{maliszewskiCrackingLikeJoinTrusted2023} to a cache-optimized radix join (both executed on SGXv2 hardware).
+The results in \cref{fig:intro_plot} illustrate that the join designed for SGXv1 (blue bar) achieves a much lower performance compared to a state-of-the-art join implementation (orange bar).
+This performance difference arises because the SGXv1 optimized join prioritizes avoiding enclave paging -- a concern irrelevant in SGXv2 -- at the expense of not fully utilizing all available cores on the server-grade SGXv2 hardware.
+However, it also becomes clear that the radix join inside the enclave does not match the performance when executed outside of the enclave (red bar).
+As we uncover in this study, this performance gap results from different micro-architectural behaviors of running code inside and outside an SGXv2 enclave.
 To address these micro-architectural differences, we discuss new optimizations allowing DBMSs to achieve almost native performance as exemplified by the SGXv2-optimized join in Figure \ref{fig:intro_plot} (green bar).

 \paragraph{Focus on analytical query processing.} Rich related work has underscored that OLAP DBMSs can only achieve high performance and efficiency if the underlying CPU micro-architecture is taken into account~\cite{polychroniouRethinkingSIMDVectorization2015,balkesenMainmemoryHashJoins2013,kerstenEverythingYouAlways2018}.
-Given the importance of micro-architectural effects in the context of OLAP and the under-explored performance characteristics of SGXv2, in this paper, we evaluate SGXv2 for in-memory OLAP.
-Thus, we implemented state-of-the-art (micro-architecture-aware) joins~\cite{balkesenMainmemoryHashJoins2013} and column scans~\cite{willhalmSIMDscanUltraFast2009} -- query execution operators that are at the core of all OLAP databases.
-This allows us to study their performance characteristics, uncover performance pitfalls, and provide suggestions for designing efficient OLAP algorithms in SGXv2.
+Given the importance of micro-architectural effects in the context of OLAP and the under-explored performance characteristics of SGXv2, our study focuses on in-memory OLAP workloads.
+We implemented state-of-the-art (micro-architecture-aware) joins~\cite{balkesenMainmemoryHashJoins2013} and column scans~\cite{willhalmSIMDscanUltraFast2009}, query execution operators that are at the core of all OLAP databases.
+This allows us to study their performance characteristics, uncover performance pitfalls, and provide suggestions for designing efficient algorithms for SGXv2.